philou/philou.github.com/source/_posts/2018-08-14-incremental-software-development-strategies-for-large-scale-refactoring-number-4-a-pattern-language.markdown

 #### Therefore
 *   Create a new bubble of clean code (a namespace, a package ...)
-*   Re-write a piece of legacy code in the bubble
+*   Rewrite a piece of legacy code in the bubble
 *   From the legacy code, delegate to the bubble
 *   Repeat until the legacy code is not used anymore